 |Number of people per class||max 26|

 - Monday to Friday you have 10 classes per day at set times, and you need to book in advance to get a spot.
-Members can use any facility across the whole US, regardless where they’ve signed up.
+Members can use any facility across the whole US, regardless of where they’ve signed up.

 Here you can see the 9Round Fitness schedule.